 Nutrient deficiencies often contribute to the stranglehold of appetite disturbances and can intensify devastating patterns of disordered eating.
 When your body is provided with the right nutrients, you are better equipped to achieve success and regain control over your appetite, cravings and binge eating.

-Working with a qualified healthcare practitioner to identify personal nutrient imbalances and implement a unique supplementation plan can be a powerful step in recovery from binge eating disorders.
+Working with a qualified healthcare practitioner to explore the latest nutritional psychiatry protocols in identifying personal nutrient imbalances and implementing a unique supplementation plan can be a powerful step in recovery from binge eating disorders.

 Over many years of clinical experience, I have found specific nutritional supplements invaluable in the treatment of eating disorders.
 That’s why I created the New Hope model in my book, Integrative Medicine for Binge Eating.
 The model incorporates 9 nutrients which I believe are essential to helping patients regain control over their appetite and lives when suffering from the debilitating disorder of binge eating.